melezhik/swat/README2.md

     And I should have response matches 'Hello I am foo' And I should have response matches '\d\d\d\d-\d\d-\d\d'

-From other hand a swat stories is always 3 related things:
+From other hand a swat story is always 3 related things:

 - http method - the method file
 - http resourse - the directory where \`method file\` located in